Azure/DevOps-Self-Hosted/docs/wiki/Staging.md

 The first thing to do when configuring the environment, is to add/remove parameter files or variables as per your requirements (i.e. if you need more or less stages) and also update the `pipeline.yml` file that consumes these (i.e. add / remove stages & optionally also update the pipeline's runtime parameters & conditions).

 ## 2. Configure environments
 Once set, you have to update the values as per your requirements.
-For example, when selecting a virtual network for a virtual machine scale set, you will most likely use a different one for each environment.
+For example, when selecting a virtual network for a Managed DevOps Pool, you will most likely use a different one for each environment.
 Hence navigate to the corresponding parameter files and update each value to match the configuration of this environment.

 Example:
 - `sbx.bicep`